wp-plugins/contact-bank/readme.txt

 == Description ==

-**Contact Bank allows you to add a contact form easilly and simply to a post or a page.**
+**Contact Bank allows you to add a contact form easily and simply to a post or a page.**

 Contact Bank  can manage multiple forms, plus you can customize the form and the e-mail contents flexibly with simple markup.